B0bbyB0livia/trademed/README.md

 * No bitcoin private wallet keys exists on the public web server.

-* Supports seqwit payment addresses or any format that bitcoind supports.
+* Supports segwit payment addresses or any format that bitcoind supports.

 * Product management with multiple pricing options per product, shipping options, automatic picture exif removal, up to three pictures.